 "You are the Daon," he says.

 "So indeed I am, but that's not really an answer."
 I am watching him closely.
 So much has recently happened that I have doubtless failed to give due attention to many significant things.
 Like the fact that Lanok Ryr seems to have recovered some of humanity; to be less robotic.
 I moreover suspect he likes my tone: a gleam suggestive of hope briefly animates his eyes.

 If so, he doesn't dare voice it.
 "Remember the tube," he reiterates.
 "If you need us, you - or Dittri - can call.
 I've taught her the control."

 "I'll remember.
 You may go, for the time being."

 He bows his head and turns away.

 I sense, with a "walking on eggs" feeling, that I have kept my options open as well as I can.
 In this monitored area it would be crazy to speak freely; hence it would have made no sense to press Lanok further out loud.
 Or so I tell myself, scotching the idea that I may have missed an opportunity to collect some support.
 I suppose that I ought to be more worried than I am, that the enemy has so many means of surveillance while my own contact with outside is restricted to... a speaking-tube.

-Some native background knowledge welling up from my 'under-mind' reassures me that such tubes are made useful when "cleared", like throats, by maintenance reflexes built into Olhoav's sophisticated structures...
+Some native background knowledge welling up from my 'under-mind' reassures me that such tubes are made useful when "cleared", like throats.
+Mintenance reflexes regularly sweep through Olhoav's sophisticated structures...
 Well, there'll be time enough to look into on that kind of detail if I so wish.

-Meanwhile let me get at those stacks of holocubes!
+Meanwhile let me get at those stacks of cubes!

 Which, though?
-Which, out of so many enticing jewels of knowledge, should I grab?
+Which, out of so many holographic jewels of knowledge, should I grab?
 My curiosity prances like a steed.
-A steed, let's hope, with a bit of a nose for what to try, so that I "sniff the colour" (can't put it any other way) of one particular recess out of the available twenty-six.
-Fingers clutching, I move towards it.
+A steed, let's hope, with a bit of a nose for what to try!
+I "sniff the colour" (can't put it any other way) of one particular recess.
+Have to start somewhere.
+Fingers clutching, I move.